michaelmrose/rdr/README.md

 At present

--q [query] wherein query can be anything that calibre would accept.
-Searches library for items matching query narrowing down selection with rofi or dmenu and opens choice.
-This is intended to be with the reader of choice but at present it is hard coded to zathura.

--r chose from the 30 most recently read titles from calibre library.
-Please note that recent reads are recorded by the app not calibre.

--l open most recently opened book

--o [file] open file then record metadata from calibre in recent reads rdr -o is intended to be made the default reader for ebook files so that opening books properly records them in recent reads

-See rdr.org for coming development.
+-p [list]      => list of formats in order of preference eg pdf,epub,mobi -S [options]   => save options to disk
+-k [number]    => number of recent reads to keep
+-q [query]     => pass query with the same syntax as calibredb or calibregui accepts -r             => filter the most recent 30 distinct books opened via rdr via rofi or dmenu -l             => open the last book read
+-o [file]      => open with default reader and record in recent reads if part of a calibre library a query string => same as -q a query string"

 ## Options